stocknear/backend/README.md

 # Techstack

-This is the codebase that powers [stocknear's](https://stocknear.com/) backend, which is an open-source stock analysis & community platform.
+This is the codebase that powers [stocknear's](https://stocknear.com/) backend, which is an open-source stock analysis research platform.

 Built with:
 - [FastAPI](https://fastapi.tiangolo.com/): Python Backend